Cellist Sheku Kanneh-Mason celebrates his eclectic inspirations

 Kanneh-Mason spoke with Rachel Martin while visiting Washington, where he performed at NPR's headquarters for a Tiny Desk concert released in November.
 (He called the experience "nice and intimate.")
 Surrounded by LPs, books and memorabilia of all sorts at Bob Boilen's desk, Kanneh-Mason performed some of the solo preludes composer Edmund Finnis wrote for him, along with his own arrangements of Bob Marley's "No Woman, No Cry" and the Welsh folk song "Myfanwy."

 The latter carries special meaning for Kanneh-Mason, whose grandmother is Welsh.
 "As children particularly, we'd spent most of our summers and other of the school holidays in Wales and walking in the hills," he recalled.
 "The music is such a big part of the culture as well, particularly singing and, that's how I got to know this music."
-The melody is about longing for love, "but I think for a lot of Welsh people, particularly ones who don't live in in Wales, it has this feeling of longing for home and longing for that place that is very, very special to us," he says.
+The melody, which the cellist accompanies with left-hand pizzicato, is about longing for love.
+"But I think for a lot of Welsh people, particularly ones who don't live in in Wales, it has this feeling of longing for home and longing for that place that is very, very special to us," he says.

 Kanneh-Mason is the third-eldest of seven siblings, all classically trained musicians.
 In addition to the Welsh connection, they also share Antiguan heritage, through their father Stuart Mason, and ties to Sierra Leone through their mother Kadiatu Kanneh-Mason, who authored a memoir about raising her very musical family.